posva/vue-local-scope/README.md

   // we don't need to transform items but we need it as a prop
   items: false,
   // we can also override a value directly
-  // others is a prop and will appear in the `slot-scope` as `others`
+  // others is a prop and will appear in the `v-slot` variable as `others`
   others: ({ others }) => others.filter(o => !o.skip),
 })